romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which screen in GitHub provides a comprehensive overview of all security issues within an organization's repositories?
+Q: Which screen in GitHub provides a comprehensive overview of all security issues within an organization's repositories?
 <details><summary>Show the answer</summary><p>

 - **The Security Overview screen**